What is the Quick Ratio?

 Conceptually, the quick ratio answers the question, “Does the company have enough cash to pay off its short-term liabilities, such as debt obligations soon coming due?”

 The core components of the metric include the following line items:

-- Current Assets: Cash & Equivalents, Marketable Securities, Accounts Receivable (A/R)
+- Current Assets → Cash and Cash Equivalents, Marketable Securities, Accounts Receivable (A/R)

-- Current Liabilities: Accounts Payable (A/P), Short-Term Debt
+- Current Liabilities → Accounts Payable (A/P), Accrued Expense, Short-Term Debt

-In the calculation of the quick ratio, the items that are considered as part of current assets are under more stringent rules — which is based on the notion that certain assets are more difficult to liquidate quickly, such as inventory, or may be difficult to sell at the same or relatively similar value (i.e. in a scenario where no substantial discount is required to sell the asset).
+In the calculation of the quick ratio, the items considered part of current assets are under more stringent rules — which is based on the notion that certain assets are more difficult to liquidate quickly, such as inventory, or may be difficult to sell at the same or relatively similar value (i.e. in a scenario where no substantial discount is required to sell the asset).

-The inclusion of illiquid current assets within the calculation can potentially cause a misleading portrayal of the company’s financial condition, as it may misleadingly portray a company as being better able to meet its short-term obligations than in reality.
+The inclusion of illiquid current assets in the calculation can potentially cause a misleading portrayal of the company’s financial condition, as it may misleadingly portray a company as better able to meet its short-term obligations than in reality.